 This year I’m teaching Growth Mindset to my kids.
 My goal is to foster positivity, to inspire big dreams, and empower my children to be a force for positive change.
-I’ve discovered a fun, easy and effective way to achieve this goal.
+I’ve discovered a fun, easy and effective way to achieve this goal with Big Life Journal.

 A growth mindset, it sounds a bit like an infection, something you need to see a doctor about, but it’s not.
 A growth mindset is the one thing that can set a person up for success throughout their life.
 Having a growth mindset means you believe in effort and outlook, over innate talent or ability.
 You believe you have control and the ability to influence the results through your actions, rather than being a passenger in life.
 Children raised to have a growth mindset are resilient, believe in themselves, and know that they can be a force for positive change.
 Teaching growth mindset might seem overwhelming, but with the right tools, everyone can learn to have a growth mindset.